basho/basho_docs/content/riak/kv/2.0.5/using/reference/object-deletion.md

 this in general.

-Setting `delete_mode` to a longer time duration than the default can be useful in certain edge cases involving [Multi-Datacenter Replication][cluster mdc], e.g. when network connectivity is an issue.
+Setting `delete_mode` to a longer time duration than the default can be useful in certain cases involving [Multi-Datacenter Replication][cluster mdc], e.g. when network connectivity is an issue.

 ## Deletion from Backends